 Update 3/7/17: The old website, caloriecount.about.com is being shut down and rolled into their new site, VeryWell.com, which introduced a new version of the same tool.
 I updated the post below with the new links and screenshots.

 Up until now, my answer has always been something like, “I dunno…” because this is a much more complicated question than it seems.
-While there are countless websites and mobile apps designed to help you find calorie information for different ingredients, that’s not too helpful for entire recipes.
+While there are countless websites and mobile apps designed to help you calculate nutrition for different ingredients, that’s not too helpful for entire recipes.
 Finding the grams of fat in one serving of my Sesame Rice Bowl, for example, is no trivial matter… First, you’d have to look up the fat in brown rice.
 And then sun-dried tomatoes.
 And then a few slices of cucumber.
 Each of these ingredients would then need to be written down, divided by weird fractions for each serving, and then added together.
 The end result (assuming the math was correct) would still be a rough estimate and you would have to start at the beginning for calories, carbs, sodium, and more until your calculator catches fire and you throw your hands up in frustration.

 Calculating nutrition facts by hand is an absolute nightmare.

 Thankfully, dear readers, there’s a better way.
-I was excited to recently discover a free resource that allows you to create a nutrition label for any recipe you find online, and I thought it could be useful to give you a quick overview of how it works.
+I was excited to recently discover a free recipe nutrition calculator that allows you to create a nutrition label for any recipe you find online, and I thought it could be useful to give you a quick overview of how it works.
 The tool is located at VeryWell.com and it’s incredibly simple to use: to make a complete nutrition label, all you have to do is paste a list of ingredients into a text box, click a button, and it’ll churn out all the details in seconds – complete with a per-serving breakdown.
 Here’s a quick tutorial of how this tool can be used…

 Find the recipe in question, highlight the entire ingredient list, and right-click to copy everything.
 For this example, we’re using my recent Sunflower Pesto Tabbouleh.
 You can also do this with a printed recipe, just have your ingredient list handy by your computer.